 Albert King's live version of Stormy Monday.
 Damn!

 **There are songs that an artist makes his/her own.
 Then there are covers that sometimes exceed the original.

 Albert King was the originator of record of this tune.
 It is an especially emotional, gut-grabbing blues song, but that may be a bit of hyperbole since blues is all about emotional, "making you feel"' music.
 Each of these covers pays tribute to the original, as they should, but add a flavor all their own.
-Morblus (especially) and Karen Carroll are examples.
+Morblus is especially great.